 Nick Pope isn’t exactly a household name.
 But among UFO investigators and devotees he’s become a controversial figure.

-In The Man Who Left the MOD we learn that Pope joined the UK's Ministry of Defence (MOD) in 1985.
+In The Man Who Left the MOD we learn that Pope joined the UK’s Ministry of Defence (MOD) in 1985.
 By 1991 the MOD wanted to assess any potential threats that UFOs might pose to national security.
+Ready for a change, Pope took a position in the MOD’s new UFO Project.

 This is an amazing song.
 One of those songs that captures important moments and feelings in my life, a song that I can always come back to whenever unexpected stumbling blocks get me down.
 And yes, sooner or later it all gets real… walk on.